 - Consists of the all-new Humbuster technology that helps in reducing the problems of ground loop noise.

-That sums up the take of our popular modern top guitar amps.
-It is clear that each has got its specialization and tend to offer a lot.
 It so happens that the Axe FX amp just pips the other two down to look itself at the top spot.
-However, the other two are not far behind the Helix is meant for offering the best user experience and the Kemper happens to be the most loved amp!
+However, the other two aren’t far behind: the Helix is meant for offering the best user experience and the Kemper happens to be the most loved amp!